BobGerman/Ignite24-Labs/LAB-445/instructions-skillable-ignite24.md

 }
 ~~~

+NOTE: The completed solution can be found in C:\Users\LabUser\TeamsApps\Lab-445-Completed on your workstation if you want to copy or compare with the final source code.

+#### Step W: Workaround for issue updating DA's with SharePoint URL's

+By the time you do this lab, this might be unnecessary, but at the time of this writing there is a platform bug where updates to Declarative Agents containing SharePoint capabilities do not take effect in a timely manner.
+To work around this, you can simply create a new application instead of updating the old one.

+First, in Visual Studio code open the **env\\.env.local** file and delete everything.
+This will force Teams Toolkit to make a new application.

+Second, in your **declarativeAgent.json** file, add a number to the name such as "Product Support 2", as you will see two copies of the agent in Copilot.
+Then test by clicking on the one with a new name.

 ### Step 4: Test in Copilot

 Now press F5 or the arrow button to start the debugger again.